Written by Sandra Martinez for THE ARTISTS FORUM MAGAZINE

 LOOT: MAD ABOUT JEWELRY POP-UP STORE RETURNS WITH NEW EXHIBITS

-NEW YORK, NY (April 4, 2017), The Museum of Arts and Design (MAD) hosted 54 Artists from 21 countries, during its annual five-day pop-up exhibition of LOOT: MAD About Jewelry.
+NEW YORK, NY (April 5, 2017), Yesterday, The Museum of Arts and Design (MAD) began hosting 54 Artists from 21 countries for its annual five-day pop-up exhibition of LOOT: MAD About Jewelry – April 4 – 8, 2017, plus a special benefit dinner on April 3rd.

 Now in it’s 17th year, LOOT gives the public the rare opportunity to not only get a first hand look at cutting-edge artistic jewelry designs but to also meet and buy the jewelry directly from the artist themselves.
 Materials used to make the jewelry included driftwood, neoprene, marble, sheer plywood, textiles, ceramic, aluminum, china tableware, plastic bottles, shopping bags and even skateboards.